sniperkit/indigo/README.md

 ## The index mapping

 The index mapping describes how to your data model should be indexed.
 See following example.

-#### index_mapping.json

 The index_mapping.json file contains all of the details about which fields your documents can contain, and how those fields should be dealt with when adding documents to the index, or when querying those fields.
 See [Introduction to Index Mappings](http://www.blevesearch.com/docs/Index-Mapping/) and [type IndexMappingImpl](https://godoc.org/github.com/blevesearch/bleve/mapping#IndexMappingImpl) for more details.

+### example

 ```json
 {